No Metallicity Preference in Fast Radio Burst Host Galaxies: Implications

-This challenges earlier claims by \citet{sharma24} that FRBs require a metallicity lower cutoff, inferred indirectly from an apparent lack of low-mass hosts in their flux-limited samples.
+This stands in contrast to the interpretation by \citet{sharma24} that proposed a possible metallicity dependence in FRBs, inferred indirectly from an apparent lack of low-mass hosts in their flux-limited samples.
 Their argument, however, was based only on the stellar mass distribution, combined with simplified assumptions about optical detectability, without directly analyzing metallicity.
 Subsequent studies that incorporated both stellar mass and SFR with more realistic treatment of detection thresholds \citep{loudas25,horowicz25} also found no strong evidence for a strict lower stellar mass boundary—but likewise did not examine metallicity directly.

 Nevertheless, we recognize that metallicity could still shape FRB progenitor pathways.
 For example, higher metallicities can drive stronger stellar winds, favoring neutron star remnants over black holes in single-star evolution, or increase the frequency of stellar mergers in binaries, potentially forming magnetars through magnetic blue straggler channels \citep{sharma24}.
 Although our results suggest that metallicity does not impose a strict cutoff fully suppressing FRB production in low-metallicity systems, given the uncertainties and lack of quantitative models, we cannot rule out that it modulates the relative contribution or efficiency of different formation channels (e.g., single versus binary pathways).